 We took the Shinkansen(Bullet Train).
 It was by far the preferred mode of transportation for many traveling in Japan.
 We had gone to the Shinjuku station the day before to secure assigned seats.
 The line was short at 10 am when we found the JR window.
 Our English-speaking attendant took our vouchers that I had purchased before arriving in Japan and processed them into round trip tickets.
 Without asking, she assigned seats in the nonsmoking car and placed us on the side that had a view of Mount Fuji.
 She seemed to be intuitively connected to our needs!
 I was grateful for her consideration.

 Riding on the Shinkansen is an experience in itself.
 These sleek, futuristic trains can reach up to speeds of 200mph.
 We paid for economy class and I was apprehensive.
 Were we going to be packed in tight?
 Was it going to be crowded?
 Uncomfortable?
 My experience using economy class at home and abroad has developed these unpleasant views.
 To our surprise, the train was spacious.
 It is modern, sleek and clean.
 Recessed, low lighting runs along the ceiling and upgraded carpet on the floor.
-Set in rows of three and two seat configurations, the paired seats have both leg room and elbow room.
-Nicely padded, the seats also have a white drop cloth on the head rests.
+Set in rows of three and two-seat configurations, the paired seats have both legroom and elbow room.
+Nicely padded, the seats also have a white drop cloth on the headrests.
 There are electrical outlets to charge your devices located by your feet.
 Trays are built into the backs of the seats.
 An attendant came through the car, offering food and drinks off a cart.
-I’m not a big fan of mass transit, but I could get use to this.
+I’m not a big fan of mass transit, but I could get used to this.

 Once we left the concrete environs of Tokyo and Yokohama, the landscape changed into multiple facets of green.
 Flat fields of rice paddies spread out along the track with homes and villages scattered near and far.
 Then we saw rolling hills, lush with trees and vegetation.
 We passed through long tunnels that cut through low mountains and finally at one point saw Mount Fuji in the distance.
 Its volcanic cone draped in snow stood like a guardian over the land.